suhasmaddali/Heart-Disease-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Heart-Disease-Prediction/blob/main/images/Model%20Outcomes%20Metrics.png"/>

-The data that was given to the model was initially not normalized but it was standardized.
+In machine learning, normalization and standardization are common preprocessing techniques used to ensure that data distribution does not affect model performance.
+If the initial data given to the model was standardized but not normalized, we can perform normalization and assess model performance on the test set.

+After normalization, the Naive Bayes model had the highest accuracy and F1-score compared to other models.
+This suggests that Naive Bayes is a good fit for the normalized data.

 <img src = "https://github.com/suhasmaddali/Heart-Disease-Prediction/blob/main/images/Normalized%20metrics.png"/>